 - ☐ After sorting, the table is now ready for summarizing/outlining. - We wish to obtain totals by category.
 From the Data ribbon menu, choose the Subtotal icon (pictured at right).
 A simple window will pop up, asking for which change to trigger the function, which function, and which items require subtotals.
-Select Category as the change trigger, leave Sum as the function, then click the boxes for Total Cost and Onhand and click OK.
+Select Category as the change trigger, leave Sum as the function, then click the boxes for Total Cost and Onhand.
+The only two checkmarks should be Replace current subtotals and Summary bellow data.
+Click